 There are several reasons for doing so, indemnity against uncertain financial loss being one.

-What are the types of car insurance?
+What are the various types of car insurance?

 Zero Depreciation Car Insurance